python/cpython/Doc/library/http.server.rst

-   The :func:`do_GET` and :func:`do_HEAD` functions inherited from :class:`SimpleHTTPRequestHandler` are extended to run and serve the output of CGI scripts, instead of serving files, if the request path points to a file below the ``cgi_directories`` path.
+   The :func:`do_GET` and :func:`do_HEAD` functions inherited from :class:`SimpleHTTPRequestHandler` are extended to run and serve the output of CGI scripts, instead of serving files, if the request target points to a file below the ``cgi_directories`` path.

    :class:`CGIHTTPRequestHandler` defines the following class variable: